 - To maintain the city’s commitment to funding non-profit organizations.

-Ballot Initiatives Under the Montpelier City Charter, anyone has the right to place funding initiatives on the ballot.
+Under the Montpelier City Charter, anyone has the right to place funding initiatives on the ballot.
 However, to ensure municipal budget control and the integrity of the MCF process, grant funds are available only to those organizations and individuals who choose not to petition for funding through a ballot initiative in the same year.
-Agencies receiving funding as recommended by the MCF in FY18 can be viewed here FY18 Funding Recommendations.
+Agencies receiving funding as recommended by the MCF in FY19 can be viewed here FY19 Funding Recommendations.